 Generally, to develop this type of alumina it would have to originate from bauxite ore, which is mined in countries such as Australia, the West Indies and West Africa, causing massive environmental damage.

-Osman, who handled the project under the University’s Sustainable Energy, Pioneering Research Programme, has developed a solution which is a lot more environmentally friendly, cost-effective and efficient than the commercial catalyst, presently available on the market for the manufacture of dimethyl ether - a biofuel considered to be the most promising of the 21
+Osman, who handled the project under the University’s Sustainable Energy, Pioneering Research Programme, has developed a solution which is a lot more environmentally friendly, cost-effective and efficient than the commercial catalyst, presently available on the market for the manufacture of dimethyl ether - a biofuel considered to be the most promising of the 21st century.

 According to Osman, producing the catalyst from aluminum foil costs around 120/kg while the commercial alumina catalyst is around £305/kg.